hydrangeatom/learningnote/Linux.md

 ### find

 The `find` command is used to locate files and directories.
-Also you can run some specific commands for the find results.
+Also, you can run some specific commands for the find results.
 I will show some common examples one by one that should be helpful.

 ```